jlaua2/CS351--Group-12/README.md

 **Q5: What authentication method will you use (e.g., username/password, OAuth, JWT)?**

+Our team can use a web token for authentication.
+Users will log in with a username and password, and if successful, the server will generate a signed web token that clients can use in subsequent requests.

 **Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**

+Passwords will never be stored in plain text.
+Instead, I will hash them using a secure algorithm

+API keys, and tokens will be stored in environment variables

+HTTPS will be secured so tokens and passwords are always encrypted in transit.

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**

+I plan to deploy on Render.
+Environment variables and secrets will be managed using the platform’s built-in secret manager

 **Q8: How will you ensure your deployment is reliable and easy to update?**

+we will use CI/CD pipelines (GitHub Actions) to automatically test and deploy changes

+The deployment will be contained using Docker for consistency across environments

+we will use logging, and monitoring to detect downtime

+For updates, we’ll implement zero downtime deployments so the app remains available while pushing new versions